CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 ## Boolean combinations
 Comparisons and predicates can be combined with the boolean operators `AND`, `OR` and `NOT`.
-Operators are evaluated in the order 'NOT', 'AND', 'OR'.
+Operators are evaluated in the order NOT, AND, OR.
 Evaluation order can be controlled by enclosing subexpressions in parentheses.